Isaiahfeldt/Chestnut/README.md

 <br>Not at this time.
 Chestnut supports a single webhook URL per server configuration.
 I would like to add support for multiple channels in the future.

 **Q: Why don’t my alerts look like the example screenshots?**
-Out of the box, Chestnut uses simple default messages without custom colors or thumbnails.
-The examples in the screenshots use customized settings configured with /edittracker commands.
+<br>Out of the box, Chestnut uses simple default messages without custom colors or thumbnails.
+The examples in the screenshots use customized settings configured with `/edittracker` commands.

+**Q: I found a bunch of bugs! 🐛**
+<br>lol yeah… this is my first plugin :) i’m still figuring stuff out...